Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 K. Srinivasan

-So I think this would be probably one of the better managed organized succession that companies are going through.
+So I think this would be probably one of the better-managed, organized successions that companies are going through.
 My tenure here was primarily to ensure a smooth succession.
-And as you know I came out of a retirement.
-I was retired already in Kaburandam.
-So I came in here post retirement with a particular mandate of developing the next generation of leadership.
-And it was only for a period of three years and I actually stayed on for two more years.
-So it’s been here five years and I think it has been one of those very nice succession planning.
+And as you know, I came out of retirement.
+I was retired already in Carborundum, so came in here post-retirement with a particular mandate of developing the next generation of leadership.
+And it was only for a period of three years, and I actually stayed on for two more years.
+So it’s been here five years.
+And I think it has been one of those very nice succession planning.
+Every bit of it has been done together.
+It cannot be more structured, more organized, and I think this will be one of the nicest transfers that has happened.
+And he will do far better, far quicker, and far nicer than anything that I have ever done.
+So I think I’m extremely happy about the way it has developed and you people will all see how it goes as we go forward.

 K. Srinivasan

-Having said it, we have also supported him.
-With a whole lot of leadership team around it’s not going to be Aman alone sitting there and fighting the battle.
+So he brings in a freshness of thought.
+He’s been championing all the newer things that we’re trying to put out.
+And it has allowed him to work on different spaces.
+He’s been reporting to the first-line reportees, he’s been learning from the line.
+And that has been a good development.
+Yes, he’s from the investor family, from the promoter family, but he has gone through the rigors of being trained to take on this role.
+Having said it, we have also supported him with a whole lot of leadership team around.
+It’s not going to be Aman alone sitting there and fighting the battle.
 There’s a whole lot of team out there.
-There are 200 engineers and manufacturing specialists, design specialists, marketing team and of course the whole financial, legal, secretarial support teams as well.
+There are 200 engineers and manufacturing specialists, design specialists, marketing teams, and of course, the whole financial, legal, secretarial support teams as well.
 So I think it’s a collective team with a fine young leader who will come in to take it forward from here.
-Like I said, I’m very pleased and happy the way the whole thing is developed.
+Like I said, I’m very pleased and happy the way the whole thing has developed.
 When you people, any of you have a chance to come and visit, you will yourself go around and see whether it makes sense to you or not.

-Thank you so much for that and best of luck for the future years sir and thank you for the valuable contribution.
+Thank you so much for that.
+And best of luck for the future years, sir.
+And thank you for the valuable contribution.

 K. Srinivasan